ocean-mapping-group/ocean-mapping-group.github.io/omg/guessSwellHeave.md

     *   If `-test` is *not* used, the tool iterates through all profiles again.
     *   For each profile `i`, it reads the original profile, updates its `profile.vesselHeave` with `HeavesOK[i]` (scaled to millimeters and inverted), and writes the modified profile back to the merged file.
 7.  **Cleanup:** Frees allocated memory and closes files.

+## Output Files
+The input merged files are modified in-place (unless `-test` is used).

+## Dependencies
+*   `OMG_HDCS_jversion.h`: For OMG-HDCS data structures.
+*   `support.h`: For general utility functions and error handling.

+## Notes
+Estimating heave from observed depths can be a useful technique when direct heave measurements are unavailable, but it relies on the assumption of a relatively flat seafloor within the filter window.
+This method is often used in preliminary processing or for data from systems that do not log detailed motion data.
+The filtering options help to remove spurious heave values.
+The tool modifies merged files in place, so backups are recommended.